KarpAAA/Final_Project_Facultative/README.md

 - viewing and editing an e-journal for assigned courses.

 The system administrator has the rights:
-- registration of the teacher and assignment of the course to him;
+- registration of the teacher and assignment of the courseDTO to him;
-- adding, deleting, editing a course;
+- adding, deleting, editing a courseDTO;
 - blocking, unlocking the student.